 A QDT that is a graduated rate estate for the year is subject to the recovery tax in any of the following situations:

 - The trust ceases, during the year, to have as beneficiaries individuals who were its electing beneficiaries during one or more previous taxation years.
 This can be caused, for example, by the death of the electing beneficiary or, where the trust had more than one electing beneficiary, by the death of the last electing beneficiary.

 - The trust is no longer resident in Canada.

 - The trust distributed an amount in the form of capital to a beneficiary who was not an electing beneficiary during the previous taxation year.
 However, certain payments made by the trust do not result in the recovery tax, such as payments made to a beneficiary as the debtor of the trust.

 If the trust is designated as a QDT, you must check box 27 of the Trust Income Tax Return (TP-646-V) and provide the requested documents and information.

-For more information about tax measures for persons with disabilities, see Tax Benefits and Persons With Disabilities (IN-132-V).
+For more information about tax measures for persons with disabilities, see Taxation and Persons With Disabilities (IN-132-V).